pacalet/sab4z/README.md

 By default the MicroSD card is not mounted on the root [file system](#GlossaryFileSystem) of the Zybo but it can be.
 This is a way to import / export data or even custom applications to / from the host PC (of course, a network interface is much better).
 Simply add files to the MicroSD card from the host PC and they will show up on the Zybo once the MicroSD card is mounted.
 Mount the MicroSD card on your host PC, copy the files to transfer on it, unmount and eject the MicroSD card:

+    Host> sd=/media/SDCARD
-    Host> cp foo <path-to-mounted-sd-card>
+    Host> cp foo $sd
-    Host> umount <path-to-mounted-sd-card>
+    Host> umount $sd

-Plug the MicroSD card in the Zybo, power on, connect as root and mount the MicroSD card:
+Plug the MicroSD card in the Zybo, power on, connect as `root` and mount the MicroSD card:

     Sab4z> mount /dev/mmcblk0p1 /mnt
     Sab4z> ls -al /mnt